DonySCode/endpointizer/README.md

 - **Task Name**: A human-readable identifier for your endpoint.
 - **HTTP Method**: The method (GET, POST, etc.).
 - **Route**: The path of your endpoint.
-- **Handler**: The function or logic that will be executed when the endpoint is hit.
+- **Params**: The params that your endpoint should receive.
+Model TBD.

 For example, imagine you have a task to create a user.
 Instead of defining the route yourself, you simply define a task: